nicokaiser/node-dyndns-server/README.md

     <user>:<password>

 Passwords are bcrypt'ed.
 Additionally, each user has a list of hosts, which they can modify (so users can update multiple hosts, and a host can be updated by multiple users).
+Passwords can be encrypted like this:

+    require('bcrypt').hash('myspecialsecret', 10, console.log);

 ### Usage